TELNET/CMD, the Telnet client

 It is also recommended that you enter 80-column display mode prior to running TELNET, since many Telnet servers assume that as a minimum display width.

 DIRE WARNING: This Telnet client does not implement credentials authorization or secure transmission of data.
 More precisely, when receiving a DO-AUTHENTICATION Telnet option, this client responds with WONT-AUTHENTICATION, thus rejecting the opportunity for secure communication.
 Otherwise Kerberos authentication would have to be implemented on the Model I, a total impracticality and likely impossible.
 What this means is that all data received and sent using TELNET, including account names and passwords, is transferred as plain text.
 This information can easily be intercepted and used by malicious third parties to access your accounts.
-You will have to hit <ENTER> when running TELNET following a disclaimer to confirm your understanding of and agreement to this.
+You will have to hit <ENTER> when starting TELNET following a disclaimer to confirm your understanding of and agreement to this.
+You may use the -Q (Quiet) switch to bypass the warning once you are familiar with it.
 It is imperative that you not use TELNET to access servers outside your secure LAN for anything but trivial purposes, using accounts you don't care about, and using passwords that are not shared with any of your non-trivial logins.

 Back to the main page